sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

 ## Summary

 The temptation to do some half-assed measure to protect internal tools like Grafana is always there.
 Many of these tools end up behind a VPN or (God forbid) using something like Basic Auth.
 Thanks to providers like Auth0, the right thing is easier than ever.
 With infrastructure as code, you can ensure that the installation is repeatable.
 Moreover, you'll be able to come back and still understand it.

+*EDIT 25/01/2021:* Corrected mixed usage of API and Application for Auth0